-As we know today, trauma is not something that affects us on the mental or strictly emotional level, it is deeply embedded in our bodies and body based practices can help these heal or… affect the healing negatively.
+As we know today, trauma is not something that affects us on the mental or strictly emotional level, it is deeply embedded in our bodies and body-based practices can help these heal or… affect the healing negatively.

 Boundaries, a sense of safety, empowerment and choice, mindful language and avoidance of potential triggers, are the keywords of trauma informed yoga.